hiromitsusasaki/openai_chatbot/README.md

 ## Description

-OpenAI Chatbot API is a RESTful API for the Chatbot powered by GTP-3.5-Turbo.
+OpenAI Chatbot API is a Web API for the Chatbot on Slack powered by GTP-3.5-Turbo.

 ## Setup